mordachai/live-actors/README.md

 | **Hybrid** | Lip-sync where viseme images exist, bounce otherwise. | Optional |
 | **Both** | Visemes **and** bounce together. | Yes |

-The effective mode is decided per token: no viseme images in a Lip-Sync/Hybrid/Both world just falls back to bounce or static.
+The effective mode is decided per token: no viseme images in a Lip-Sync/Hybrid/Both setting just falls back to bounce or static.

 ---